 2. Share a Vision for the Future State

 Once the current problem is established, the next step is to paint the picture where the challenge will be solved.
 Usually, this picture includes an efficient and controlled way to deal with planning or re-planning efforts.

 - Process Consistency Across the Organization

-A standardized approach for the activity, which would lower support cost and duration or effort required by the activity in the same time.
+A standardized approach for the activity, which would lower support cost and duration or effort required by the activity at the same time.

 - Transparency into Portfolio of Projects

 Transparency into the pipeline of projects vs. both organization goals and resource needs.

 Increased competitiveness by being able to prioritize the current project portfolio and align it to changes in the market conditions or organization strategy in a rapid and efficient manner.